I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The pastor of Marble Collegiate Church in New York City took these new ideas and popularized them.
 In 1952, he wrote a book entitled The Power of Positive Thinking.
 He was, of course, Norman Vincent Peale.

 Of course, everybody has learned that some of these preachers can’t be trusted.
-No they haven’t.
+Or perhaps they haven’t.
 A new crop of swindlers is selling the same old malarkey to vulnerable people.

 The Flying Preachers

 Jesse Duplantis is pitching his followers for a new Falcon 7X luxury jet “so we can go anywhere in the world one stop” to spread the prosperity gospel.
-Sticker price for a Falcon 7X is around $54 million.
+The sticker price for a Falcon 7X is around $54 million.

 - “Pentecostalism.”
 BBC, February 7, 2009.

 - “Prosperity Gospel Born in the USA.”
 Russell W. Woodbridge, The Gospel Coalition, June 4, 2015.

 - “Televangelist With Three Planes Wants Followers to Pay for a $54 Million Private Jet.”
 Cleve R. Wootson Jr., The Washington Post, May 29, 2018.